Talk to us today

 As the Covid-19 pandemic shook the world, it caused implications for us all and our lives have changed like never before.
 The beginning of the lockdown was chaos!
 With people rushing to the supermarkets to panic buy, we saw food shortages and people arguing over the last pack of toilet rolls!
 Schools and non-essential workplaces closed.
 Holidays, celebrations, and events were cancelled.
 Our lives were put on pause.

-Despite the many implications caused by the pandemic, we must also think about the positives, what we learned from this journey and how we can use these lessons as we transition into the “new normal”.
+Despite the many implications caused by the pandemic, we must also think about the positives and the valuable life lessons we learned from this journey and how we can use these lessons as we transition into the “new normal”.

+Before lockdown, life was a whirlwind of activities, and meaningful family time often slipped through the cracks.
 My 7 year old daughter was off school for 5 months and my partner’s workplace closed for the first 2 months of lockdown.
-To begin with, I wasn’t sure how we would cope, both myself and my partner like to have our own space and you’ll often find us doing different things.
-However, time is precious and I knew we needed to make the most of it.
+To begin with, I felt overwhelmed and I wasn’t sure how we would cope, both myself and my partner like to have our own space and you’ll often find us doing different things.
+But I quickly realized how precious family time was.
 We had great fun bonding as a family, playing games, gardening, cooking, and baking together.
-During the lockdown, we realised that as much as we do need our space, family time is also very important to us.
-It was something we had been missing and we now plan to have more of.
+Moving forward, we’ve committed to making more time for each other, balancing personal space with intentional family moments.

-Without a doubt, the majority of us felt like we were on an emotional rollercoaster during the lockdown.
+Without a doubt, the majority of us felt like we were on an emotional rollercoaster during the lockdown especially with daily uncertainties and the inability to see loved ones.
+But it also highlighted the importance of self-care.
 We all have our bad days and that is OK, but it is how we deal with these bad days and look after ourselves that makes the difference.
-What works for one person, may not work for another.
-But our health and wellbeing are important, we must be kind to ourselves and find what works for us as individuals.

 I enjoy sticking to routine, so when lockdown started it took me a few weeks to adjust to the new way of living.
 This was stressful along with the uncertainty, hearing the daily death count, and not being able to see and hug loved ones.
-Whilst in lockdown, I found there were certain things that helped me to deal with the bad days.
-Listening to music and being outdoors instantly boosted my mood, along with doing the things I really enjoy such as painting, reading, and gardening.
+Whilst in lockdown, I found solace in simple joys—listening to music, reading, gardening and painting—all of which helped me navigate the emotional rollercoaster.
+One of the most critical things I learned during lockdown is that taking care of yourself allows you to better take care of others.

 With the hustle and bustle of our everyday lives, I think sometimes things can go unnoticed.
 Whilst our lives have been put on hold due to the virus, I stopped to appreciate how beautiful nature is.
 I watched the transition of spring to summer and noticed little details I hadn’t noticed before.
 I enjoyed breakfast and coffees in the garden, made the most of the sunny days, and appreciated how peaceful our village was.
 Our surroundings are important to us and can affect our mood.
 I decided to refresh my home by clearing out the items I have hoarded for years, redecorating rooms and I brought nature inside by adding lots of houseplants.

 I have learned a lot about other people during the lockdown.
 When people are under threat and stressed, they can behave in such bizarre ways (don’t get me started again on the toilet roll situation!).
-However, support from the local community to those in need has been absolutely incredible.
-The local pub cooked and delivered free meals to the elderly, villagers offered their support to those in need.
-It really was amazing to see the generosity and support of those around us.
+However, one of the most heart warming things I learned during lockdown was the power of community.
+Despite the physical distance, the support from neighbours and local businesses was incredible.
+Whether it was the local pub cooking and delivering free meals to the elderly, villagers offering their support to those in need, it really was amazing to see the generosity and support of those around us and reminded me of the strength we have when we come together.

 New recipes, healthy eating, and meal planning